microconfig/microconfig/README.md

 Microconfig has several special useful placeholders:
 * ${...@name} - returns current config folder name
 * ${...@env} - returns current env name
-* ${...@folder} - returns full path of config dir
+* ${...@folder} - returns full path of component's config dir
 * ${...@configDir} - returns full path of root config dir
-* ${...@serviceDir} - returns full path of destination service dir(result files will be put into this dir)
+* ${...@serviceDir} - returns full path of destination service dir (result files will be put into this dir)
 * ${...@userHome} - return full path of user home dir

-There are some other env descriptor related properties, will will discuss them later
+There are some other env descriptor related properties, will will discuss them later:
 * ${...@portOffset}
 * ${...@ip}
 * ${...@group}
 * ${...@order}

 Note, if you use special placeholders with ${this@...} than value will be context dependent.

 Lets's apply ${...@name}.

 Initial: